ugurcanozalp/td3-sac-bipedal-walker-hardcore-v3/README.md

-# Bipedal Walker Hardcore (and Classic) with TD3 and SAC
+# Bipedal Walker Hardcore (and Classic) with SAC

 Bipedal Walker environments of GYM are difficult problems to solve by reinforcement learning.

 In this repository, my thesis work is available.
-Various neural network architectures and RL methods implementations for solving BipedalWalker-v3 and BipedalWalkerHardcore-v3 of GYM on PyTorch using Soft Actor Critic (SAC) and Twin Delayed DDPG (TD3).
+Various neural network architectures and RL methods implementations for solving BipedalWalker-v3 and BipedalWalkerHardcore-v3 of GYM on PyTorch using Soft Actor Critic (SAC).

 ## Neural Nets
-- [x] Feed Forward Neural Network with Residual connection
+- [x] Feed Forward Neural Network
-- [x] Long Short Term Memory (4 last observations)
-- [x] Bidirectional Long Short Term Memory (4 last observations)
+- [x] Long Short Term Memory
-- [x] Transformer (4 last observations)
+- [x] Transformer

-Only Hardcore environment is solved by TD3 and SAC algorithms.
+Only Hardcore environment is solved by SAC algorithm.
 Reward is manipulated and frame rate is halved.

-#### Feed Forward Neural Network with Residual connection (TD3) (Episode 4000)
+#### Feed Forward Neural Network with Residual connection (SAC) (Episode 5000)
 ![FeedForward](results/video/ff-td3-slow.gif)

-#### Transformer (TD3) (Episode 4600)
+#### Transformer (SAC) (Episode 5000)
 ![Transformer](results/video/trsf-td3-slow.gif)

 # How to